keithalewis/math/_mof.md

-The Nobel Prize winning work of Fischer Black, Myron Scholes, and Robert Merton had a profound influence on the real-world application of Mathematical Finance.
+The Nobel Prize winning work of Fischer Black, Myron Scholes, and Robert Merton had a profound influence on the application of Mathematical Finance to the valuation of financial instruments.
-They won the prize for showing the real-world probabilty did not matter when determining the value of a derivative security.
+They showed the probability of future prices were irrelevant to valuing derivatives.

 real-world